This notice explains how we process your data.

-We respect and value the privacy of everyone who visits this website, Our Site and will only collect and use personal data in ways that are described here, and in a manner that is consistent with Our obligations and your rights under the law.
+We respect and value the privacy of everyone who visits our website (Our Site) or provides their data to us directly.
+We will only collect and use personal data in ways that are described here, and in a manner consistent with our obligations and your rights under the law.

 In this Policy, the following terms shall have the following meanings: